Permian-Global-Research/vrtility/README.md

-- No intermediate downloads - the use of nested VRTs enables the download and processing of only the required data in a single gdalwarp call.
+- No intermediate downloads - the use of nested VRTs enables the download and processing of only the required data in a single gdalwarp (or gdal_translate) call.
 This reduces disk read/write time.

 - use of numba in python pixel function(s) - not always faster but can be.